COPT-Public/COPT.jl/README.md

 Please refer to [Getting started with JuMP](https://jump.dev/JuMP.jl/stable/tutorials/getting_started/getting_started_with_JuMP/) for a quick introduction to writing and solving optimization models with JuMP.
-The model above is adapt from the introduction page.
+The model above is adapted from the introduction page.